 It is a fact of life that modern medicine, despite its many faults, has brought us some genuinely useful remedies for problems that are difficult to treat through natural means.
 It is for you and your doctor to decide what is best for you; we mention conventional drug therapies simply because they do provide substantial relief in many cases where alternatives are unavailable.

-Conventional medical treatment relies heavily on l-dopa (levo-dihydroxy-phenylalanine), a dopamine precursor that can cross the blood-brain barrier and is converted to dopamine in the brain.
+Conventional medical treatment still relies heavily on L-dopa (levo-dihydroxy-phenylalanine), a dopamine precursor that can cross the blood-brain barrier and is converted to dopamine in the brain.
 L-dopa is now rarely used by itself, but rather in combination with carbidopa (Sinemet) or benserazide (Madopar) that protects it from breaking down before it reaches the brain tissue.
-As l-dopa must compete with other amino acids in crossing both from the gut to the blood stream and from the blood stream to the brain it is usually recommended that it be taken between meals rather than with meals.
+As L-dopa must compete with other amino acids in crossing both from the gut to the blood stream and from the blood stream to the brain, it is usually recommended that it be taken between meals rather than with meals.

 Selegiline (Deprenyl, Eldepryl) is another drug used in Parkinson's disease therapy.
 It works by blocking the breakdown of dopamine in the brain.
-Recent trials have shown that starting Parkinson's disease patients on selegiline can extend the time period before they need l-dopa by about nine months.
-Combinations of l-dopa medications and selegiline have also been tried in early stage Parkinson's disease patients, but were found to have no advantage.
-A recent study concluded that the combination therapy increased mortality by about 50% when compared to Parkinson's disease patients treated with l-dopa medications alone.
+Trials have shown that starting Parkinson's disease patients on selegiline can extend the time period before they need L-dopa by about nine months.
+Combinations of L-dopa medications and selegiline have also been tried in early stage Parkinson's disease patients, but were found to have no advantage.
+A more recent study concluded that the combination therapy increased mortality by about 50% when compared to Parkinson's disease patients treated with L-dopa medications alone.

 Nonsedating antihistamines may cause life-threatening irregular heartbeat and should not be taken with other drugs or if you have other liver or heart problems.
 Oral decongestants may have systemic side-effects.
 Nasal corticosteroid sprays are effective if used properly; improvement takes 1 to 2 weeks.
 Systemic steroids are prescribed only for severe allergic rhinitis; generally prescribed for short amounts of time because of their many side-effects.